 Besides these two unique functions, it also does a lot of things.
 A lot of SEOs use it for the backlink profile and keyword and anchor text analysis.
 It also has a keyword checker.

 #65 What data can you get from using Ahrefs?

 You can get pretty much everything.
-Most people use Ahrefs for their main page/site overview that allows you to see which keywords and pages are ranking, traffic, backlink, referring domain and anchor text profile.
+Most SEO experts use Ahrefs for their main page/site overview that allows you to see which keywords and pages are ranking, backlinks, referring domains and anchor profile.